dnikic/terminal-developer-workflow/README.md

 syntax on
 set mouse=a
 set belloff=all
-"set clipboard=unnamedplus " Use system keyboard, to install: sudo apt install vim-gtk "More common search behaviour set hlsearch set ignorecase
+"set clipboard=unnamedplus " Use system clipboard, to install: sudo apt install vim-gtk "set clipboard=unnamed " Use Mac system clipboard, to install: brew install macvim "More common search behaviour set hlsearch set ignorecase